paypal/TLS-update/README.md

 `php -r '$ch = curl_init(); curl_setopt($ch, CURLOPT_URL, "https://tlstest.paypal.com/"); var_dump(curl_exec($ch)); var_dump(curl_error($ch));'`

 > **Note:** Please make sure that your command line test is using the same versions of PHP & SSL/TLS libraries as your web server
+> **Note:** If you are using MAMP or XAMPP as your development setup, currently the PHP packaged with them comes with a lower version of OpenSSL, which currently cannot be updated easily.
+You can find more information on this issue and find a temporary workaround [here](https://github.com/paypal/PayPal-PHP-SDK/issues/484#issuecomment-176240130)

 ### Python